tutyamxx/androidtv-debloat-script/README.md

 adb shell cmd package list packages "|cut -f 2 -d": >> path/to/your/desktop/packages.txt
 ```
 * Copy all the app names that you want to uninstall, line by line into a `bloat.txt` file in the **SAME** directory with `uninstall-bloat.sh` script
+* Or if you already have the list of what apps you want to uninstall, add them in the `bloat.txt` line by line and do the steps below
 * Make sure you have `enabled USB debugging` located in your `Developer` settings on your Android TV
 * Add your TV `local IP` in the `uninstall-bloat.sh` on the `tv_local_ip` variable
 * Run this script using the command below